jwashek/exagora.me/_apologetics/how-we-got-the-bible.md

 {% include toc %}

 ## Intro
 A lot of Christians don't understand just how lucky we are by having access to the Bible.
 We belong to a generation today that all Christians in previous generations, and certainly the early Church, would no doubt be envious of.
 We are but a fraction of Christians throughout history that can say we have full access to *all* of God's Word--and right at our fingertips.
 Sadly, we don't always consider how lucky we are with this truth.
 But how did we get to this point in history?
 How did the Bible get to be what it is today?
 And let's be honest, if we live by the Bible and walk by faith in Jesus, we need to know and understand how our Bible came to be.
-If not, how are we expected to contend earnestly for the faith [(Jude :3)](https://www.biblegateway.com/passage/?search=Jude%203&version=NKJV) and defend our position against unbelievers?
+If not, how are we expected to contend earnestly for the faith (Jude 1:3) and defend our position against unbelievers?

 ## Misconceptions
 Let's first address a few misconceptions that are commonly reported by skeptics about the Bible.